Johnny Mann: Recordings

-The Johnny Mann Singers recorded 42 albums, mainly for Liberty Records from the 1950s to the 1970s.
-In the mid-1970s the Johnny Mann Singers began recording with Light Records.
+The Johnny Mann Singers recorded 42 albums, mainly for Liberty Records, from the 1950s to the 1970s.
+In the mid-1970s, the Johnny Mann Singers began recording with Light Records.

-In the early 1960s the Singers provided backing for some singers including rock 'n' roll and rockabilly singer Johnny Burnette (including "God, Country and My Baby") and pop singer Bobby Vee.
+In the early 1960s, the Singers provided backing for several vocalists, including rock 'n' roll and rockabilly singer Johnny Burnette (including "God, Country and My Baby") and pop singer Bobby Vee.
 The Singers were also involved with the Si Zentner Orchestra, The Crickets, and Eddie Cochran, who was also signed to Liberty Records in Hollywood.